dgpv/bsst/README.md

         it will be shown with '=' between the name and the value in the report, otherwise the separator will be ':'.

+  --check-always-true-enforcements=true

+        Use Z3 to check enforcements for being 'always true': that is, the enforcement condition being false means that no valid execution paths exist in the script.
+Turning this setting off skips that detection, which means that the analysis will finish faster.

+        When condition is detected as 'always true' it will be marked with "<*>" in the report.
+Always-true conditions may indicate either an issue with the script (like, doing `$data DUP EQUALVERIFY` instead of `DUP $data EQUALVERIFY`), or an opportunity for optimization, if after further analysis it is obvious that other conditions make this 'always true' enforcement unnecessary.
+Sometimes the enforcement is 'always true' only in particular execution path (see `--mark-path-local-always-true-enforcements`).

+        Sometimes 'always true' condition for enforcements can also be detected without use of Z3, this settings will not affect these cases.

   --log-progress=true

         Print progress log as the script is analyzed.